The University of North Dakota is the only CRNA school in North Dakota.

 An average nurse anesthetist salary in North Dakota

-North Dakota CRNA salaries are slightly above the national average around $180k.
+North Dakota CRNA salaries are slightly above the national average with an annual mean wage of $194,570.

 An average annual nurse anesthetist salary in the US is $181,040 (according to the Bureau of Labor Statistics 2019 study)